jasongasparini/PNR/README.md

 MY CURRENT PROGRESS
 ================

-11/10/2023

-I am all done with iP3 and everthing is pushed to the main branch.
-Thank you for the extra time.
+Final Project:

+I have completed, to my best ability, the Final Project.

+The extra credit challenges that I have successfully attempted and implemented are:

+- Hidden file support for files beginning with a "."
+- ls and ls -a
+- FCFS scheduling

+Thank you for a fun (and sometimes maddening) semester!
+I am looking forward to Theory of Programming Lang in the Spring.

+Have a nice break.

 2019 - 2021 Browser-based Operating System in TypeScript